All Episodes

 People send their kids away to school and they cross their fingers.

-One of the worst ideas to hit academic academia, she says, paying students to tape their professors in the hopes of discouraging their expression of views that one side considers to be radical.
+One of the worst ideas to hit academia, she says, paying students to tape their professors in the hopes of discouraging their expression of views that one side considers to be radical.

-And she's talking about the Bruin Alumni Association, unofficial group.
+And she's talking about the Bruin Alumni Association unofficial group.

-Says I've been teaching for 25 years, the last 15 at USC.
+He says, I've been teaching for 25 years, the last 15 at USC.

 In my classrooms, I have only three hard and fast rules, no political correctness.

-Every point of view is not only welcome, but also essential, and I forgot to print the second page, so I don't know what the other two rules are.
+And I forgot to print the second page, so I don't know what the other two rules are.

 They cannot have it known publicly who they really are.